-This Construction Brief will give you an overview of ISO's Construction Class 1 – frame construction.
-When you've completed this course, you'll know what an ISO report means when it says a building is frame construction.
+This Construction Brief will give you an overview of Verisk Construction Class 1 – frame construction.
+When you've completed this course, you'll know what a Verisk report means when it says a building is frame construction.
 And you'll understand why a particular structure is—or isn't—frame.

 Buildings with exterior walls, floors, and roofs of combustible construction—or buildings with exterior walls of noncombustible or slow-burning construction with combustible floors and roofs.
-Frame buildings generally have roof, floor, and supports of combustible material, usually wood, and combustible interior walls.
+Frame buildings generally have roofs, floors, and supports of combustible materials, usually wood, and combustible interior walls.

 Two variations on frame construction don't change the construction class: